-If you read it, what did you think of the Interface Segregation Principle?
+If you read it, what did you think of the Liskov Substitution Principle?

-I have not have had the opportunity to read today’s paper on the Interface Segregation Principle.
+I have not had the opportunity to read this week’s paper yet.

-What was your experience of initializations, and vector? (this question will vary, week to week)
+What was your experience of heap arrays, allocators, and digits iterator? (this question will vary, week to week)